buzutilucas/tv-script-generation/README.md

 Udacity Deep Learning Nanodegree program 2019.
 In this project, I develop an algorithm for television script generation.

 ## Project Overview
 In this project, I built a recurrent neural network (RNN) that can generate new [Simpsons](https://en.wikipedia.org/wiki/The_Simpsons) TV scripts.
-The Neural Network you'll build will generate a new "fake" TV script.
+The Neural Network I built will generate a new "fake" TV script.

 The project there are five steps:
 - _Step 1:_ Implement Preprocessing Functions